TransNAS-TSAD: Harnessing Transformers for Multi-Objective Neural Architecture Search in Time Series Anomaly Detection: Discussion: Addressing Challenges and Exploring Future Directions in

-TransNAS-TSAD represents a significant advancement in anomaly detection within time series data, primarily through its innovative integration of advanced adversarial learning paradigms, NSGA-II optimization, and transformer architecture optimization.
+\frameworkname{} represents a significant advancement in anomaly detection within time series data, primarily through its innovative integration of advanced adversarial learning paradigms, NSGA-II optimization, and transformer architecture optimization.
 This confluence of technologies marks a substantial leap forward, particularly in the detection of subtle and complex anomalies that have typically eluded traditional methods.

-A pivotal challenge addressed by TransNAS-TSAD is the balance of detection accuracy against computational efficiency.
-The NSGA-II algorithm plays a crucial role in this regard, effectively managing the equilibrium to ensure optimal model performance, without incurring excessive computational demands.
+A pivotal challenge addressed by \frameworkname{} is the balance between detection accuracy and computational efficiency.
+The NSGA-II algorithm plays a critical role in optimizing model performance, without incurring excessive computational demands.
 This aspect is particularly crucial in real-world applications where resources are finite and efficiency is paramount.

-The adaptability of TransNAS-TSAD is further exemplified in its dynamic adjustment capabilities, allowing it to effectively respond to the unique characteristics of different datasets.
+The adaptability of \frameworkname{} is further exemplified in its dynamic adjustment capabilities, allowing it to effectively respond to the unique characteristics of different datasets.
 This adaptability is essential in the domain of anomaly detection, where dataset variability can present diverse challenges.
-Additionally, the iterative self-adversarial approach employed by TransNAS-TSAD significantly enhances detection accuracy, showcasing the model's sophisticated capabilities in identifying anomalies.
+Additionally, the iterative self-adversarial approach employed by \frameworkname{} significantly enhances detection accuracy, showcasing the model's sophisticated capabilities in identifying anomalies.

 However, challenges remain, particularly in the realm of ensuring model generalization across a diverse array of datasets.
-The Pareto front analysis within TransNAS-TSAD has highlighted a delicate balance between model complexity and effectiveness.
+The Pareto front analysis within \frameworkname{} has highlighted a delicate balance between model complexity and effectiveness.
 Some configurations risk overfitting, which is a pertinent issue for future research endeavors.
 Improving generalization capabilities, without compromising detection accuracy, remains a key area for further investigation.